dstein64/colortrans/README.md

 #### Requirements

-- Python 3.6 or greater (earlier versions may work, but were not tested)
+- Python 3.7 or greater (earlier versions may work, but are not tested)

 #### Install